SimonMuriu-cpu/SimonMuriu-cpu/README.md

 - 👋 Hi, I’m @SimonMuriu-cpu
 - 👀 I’m interested in front end development for websites and mobile apps.
-- 🌱 I’m currently learning HTML, CSS, and JavaScript.
+- 🌱 I’m am proficient in HTML, CSS, SaSS, Bootstrap, and JavaScript.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 You can reach me via my email muriusimon6@gmail.com, or my linkedIn profile https://www.linkedin.com/in/simon-muriu-7b3645106/.